xieyuheng/inner/source/_posts/person/george-boolos/logic-logic-and-logic.md

 ## don't eliminate cut
 ## the justification of mathematical induction
 ## a curious inference
-## a new proof of the godel incompleteness theorem
+## a new proof of the Gödel incompleteness theorem
-## on "seeing" the truth of the godel sentence
+## on "seeing" the truth of the Gödel sentence
 ## quotational ambiguity
 ## the hardest logical puzzle ever
-## godel's second incompleteness theorem explained in words of one syllable
+## Gödel's second incompleteness theorem explained in words of one syllable